 INTRODUCTION TO THE UNIT

-For details about the unit, see the Let’s Be Friends Plan-at-a-Glance Chart.
+For details about the unit, see the Caring for the World Plan-at-a-Glance Chart

 Inquiry QuestionA critical thinking approach is stimulated when we have a key question to focus our thoughts.
-This inquiry question can motivate us to ask new questions, seek possible answers, and problem-solve to see which solutions may work best.
+This inquiry question can cause us to ask new questions, seek possible answers, and problem-solve to see which solutions may work best.
 It draws us deeper into an issue and helps us to make connections.
-The inquiry question for this unit is “Why should we be friends?”
+The inquiry question for this unit is “How do we care for the world?”

-Enlist the help of parent volunteers or students who speak the same language as the ELLs.
-They can partner with students and together they can discuss the books and illustrations in their own languages and work together on the activities.
+Enlist the help of parent volunteers or students who speaks the same language as the ELLs.
+They can partner with students and together they can discuss the book/ pictures in their own languages and work together on the activities.
 While listening to the words of Shared Reading texts on the Media Key or online, the ELLs’ partners can simultaneously point to the written words, establishing a sound/symbol correspondence.

-You may choose to modify the assessment rubric by reducing the number of expectations to be covered.
-The wording of the expectations can also be modified to read ‘begins to respond appropriately to questions,’ and so on.
+You may choose to modify the assessment rubric by reducing the amount of expectations to be covered.
+The wording of the expectations can also be modified to read, “begins to respond appropriately to questions,” etc.

 Students learn English by looking and listening, so include non-verbal activities in order to promote eye contact and a keen ear.
-Encourage ELLs to use puppets to assist them in dramatic play about friends and friendship.
-These dramatizations can be performed with a partner in their first language, sprinkled with some new English vocabulary.
+Encourage ELLs to use puppets to assist them in dramatic play.
+These skits can be performed with a partner in their first language, sprinkled with some new English vocabulary.